microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

   - _Description:_ Optionally defines the initial tabbable element inside the `FocusZone`.
 If a string is passed then it is treated as a selector for identifying the inital tabbable element.
 If a function is passed then it uses the root element as a parameter to return the initial tabbable element.
   - _What should we do about this prop?_ Is there an actual need for something like this?
 If so, we should probably find a solution in `@fluentui/react-tabster`.
 If not, we should skip this prop and regard it as "not needed".
 Anyways, it is too early right now to make a call on it and the actual API would probably have to look very different to what it looks like in `FocusZone` today.
 - `onActiveElementChanged?: (element?: HTMLElement, ev?: React.FocusEvent<HTMLElement>) => void`
+  - _Description:_ Callback for when one of the immediate children elements gets active by getting focused of by having one of its respective children elements focused.
 - `pagingSupportDisabled?: boolean`
+  - _Description:_ Determines whether to disable the paging support for `Page Up` and `Page Down` keyboard scenarios.
+  - _What should we do about this prop?_ We might need a prop like this if we decide `Tabster` needs to support `Page Up` and `Page Down` scenarios, but that is still an unknown as of right now.

 ### Props in `FocusZone` that need more info to know if they have an equivalent in `Tabster`

 - `shouldRaiseClicks?: boolean`
+  - _Description:_ Determines whether the `FocusZone` will walk up the DOM trying to invoke click callbacks on focusable elements on Enter and Space keydowns to ensure accessibility for tags that do not guarantee this behavior.
 - `shouldInputLoseFocusOnArrowKey?: (inputElement: HTMLInputElement) => boolean`
+  - _Description:_ A callback method to determine if the input element should lose focus on arrow keys.
+Receives the input element which is to lose focus as a paramenter and returns true if the input element should lose focus and false otherwise.
 - `stopFocusPropagation?: boolean`
+  - _Description:_ Whether the `FocusZone` should allow focus events to propagate past the `FocusZone`.
 - `onFocus?: (event: React.FocusEvent<HTMLElement>) => void`
+  - _Description:_ Callback called when a "focus" event is triggered in the `FocusZone`.